Understanding required minimum distribution (RMD) rules

 - If you inherited the account timely or untimely

-- Your relationship to the account owner
+- Your relationship with the account owner

 Inheriting an IRA from someone who isn’t your spouse (for example, a parent)